martin-ez/ALFI/README.md

 Run the `IdentificationApp.exe` executable, found on the `IdentificationApp` folder on the unzip project.

 You should see the Kinect sensor turning on, and standing in front of it should prompt the screen to change from blue to orange.
 ___
+## Compilation
+1. Clone or download the [repository](https://github.com/sebastian-mc/ALFI).
+2. Open the project solution double-clicking `ALFI.sln`.
+3. In the top menu bar, change the Solution Configuration to Release, and the Solution Platform to Any CPU.
+4. Go to Build -> Build Solution, or Ctrl+Shift+B.

+The resulting executable and the additional files needed will be located in `IdentificationApp_Csharp\bin\Release`.
+___